 Hello and welcome to Year 6!

-My name is Miss Saunders and I will be teaching Year 6 this year.
-We also have Miss Horrocks supporting us and PE will be taught by Mr Knowles.
+My name is Miss Saunders and I will be teaching Year 6 this year, alongside our teaching assistant Miss Horrocks.
 Our PE days will be Tuesdays and Thursdays this term but please make sure that you bring your PE kit in everyday.

 Miss Saunders :)

 25.04.18 - Parents' evening